Advancement Fee Summary

-The advancement fee is a one-time contribution to assist development activities in support of Glenville State College’s mission.
+The advancement fee is a one-time contribution to assist development activities in support of Glenville State University’s mission.

-- How will the advancement fee help Glenville State College?
+- How will the advancement fee help Glenville State University?

-The advancement fee will improve the capacity to grow private giving for Glenville State College and to reach out to more alumni, friends, and business partners for philanthropic support.
+The advancement fee will improve the capacity to grow private giving for Glenville State University and to reach out to more alumni, friends, and business partners for philanthropic support.

 - How will the advancement fee be applied?